Embedding Integration

 To do so, navigate to the tenant settings in Rubens Admin.
 In the Rubens settings JSON you can define global settings for all configurators of a configurationId.
 So if you have the same tutorial content for your configurator, it is the best option to setup the content for your tutorials there directly.

 The procedure is similar to if you set it up in the URL.
 You have the same parameters available - the only difference is, that you have to bring the format into JSON format.
-PS: If you are not so familiar with those format, you can ask ChatGPT to convert the URL parameter structure to JSON format for.
+PS: If you are not so familiar with that format, you can ask ChatGPT to convert the URL parameter structure to JSON format for.
 That works quite well.

 {